 In civil court, you can obtain justice on behalf of your child.
 He or she deserves to be compensated for his or her suffering.
 Depending on the injury, your child may need resources in the future to overcome the difficulties he or she faces as a result.
 Your child cannot go back in several years to seek that compensation, so it’s up to you to act now.

 If your child suffered any sort of injury, an attorney you hire can seek the recovery he or she needs.
-Emanuel Balams, an Atlanta child injury lawyer and father, represents young people who have been injured due to the negligence or intentional acts of others.
-He will dedicate the time and energy on your case that a child victim deserves.
-Contact him at (404) 445-2005 today to schedule a free consultation.
+ReShea Balams, an Atlanta child injury lawyer and mother, represents young people who have been injured due to the negligence or intentional acts of others.
+She will dedicate the time and energy on your case that a child victim deserves.
+Contact her at (404) 445-2005 today to schedule a free consultation.

-Balams Law Group represents clients throughout the Atlanta area, including in Alpharetta, Lawrenceville, Johns Creek, Sandy Springs, Roswell, Norcross, Duluth, Smyrna, College Park, Brookhaven, Dunwoody, Milton, Decatur and anywhere in Fulton, DeKalb, Gwinnett, Clayton, or Cobb Counties.
+The Balams Firm represents clients throughout the Atlanta area, including in Alpharetta, Lawrenceville, Johns Creek, Sandy Springs, Roswell, Norcross, Duluth, Smyrna, College Park, Brookhaven, Dunwoody, Milton, Decatur and anywhere in Fulton, DeKalb, Gwinnett, Clayton, or Cobb Counties.

 Children are vulnerable, and can suffer many types of injuries.
 The key to whether or not compensation may be sought is whether or not the injury was suffered as a result of another’s negligence or intentional act.
 Negligence means that a person had a responsibility to act a certain way — usually as a “reasonable person” — and failed to do so, and that someone was hurt as a result.

 When someone agrees to care for your child, they are taking on a responsibility to act a reasonable caregiver, chaperone, driver or any other role in which a person supervises children.
 If they negligently supervise children, they may be liable for the damages the child suffers.